britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 surveillance threat model defined in {{RFC7624}} and correlation and identification of users as defined in sections 5.2.1 and 5.2.2, respectively, of {{RFC6973}}.
-The attacker has access to the access network(s) connecting a user to the Internet, by collaborating with, coopting, or being the user's access provider.
+The attacker has access to the access network(s) connecting a user to the Internet, by collaborating with, coopting, or otherwise exercising influence over the user's access provider.
 It can see all inbound and outbound traffic from the user via that network, and can modify inbound and outbound packets to the user.
 The attacker would like to add metadata to the user's traffic flows in order to expose that metadata to networks the user communicates with, where it will be passively observed, and it would like this metadata to appear in layers 3 or 4, in order to be completely transparent to the application.
 For purposes of this analysis, we presume this metadata is a user identifier or partial user identifier.
-We propose a colloquial term for this type of sub-application
+We propose a colloquial term for this type of sub-application identification: "hypercookie".
+This can be seen as a third-party implementation of the metadata insertion pattern described in
-identification: "hypercookie".
-This can be seen as a third-party implementation of the metadata insertion pattern described in {{I-D.hardie-privsec-metadata-insertion}}.
+{{I-D.hardie-privsec-metadata-insertion}}.

 The attacker is variably interested in avoiding detection of hypercookie injection techniques, and is variably interested in metadata reliability, but